City identification card: New York City (2015)

 In July 2007, New York City councilman Hiram Monserrate proposed setting up a municipal identity system for New York City residents similar to the New Haven plan.
 However, shortly thereafter Monserrate left the Council to the New York State Senate and the proposal was shelved.

 On February 10, 2014, in his first State of the City address, New York City Mayor Bill de Blasio announced a new plan to create a New York City municipal identification card, named IDNYC, which would be available to all New Yorkers, regardless of immigration status.
 While any city resident could obtain a card, the mayor announced it as a way to allow city residents who lack legal immigration status in the United States to access municipal and private services and facilities that require photo identification.
 The cards also provide additional benefits such as discounts on movie tickets, Broadway shows, sporting events, and YMCA memberships.
 Additionally, cardholders are able to open a bank account at several financial institutions in New York City.
 The cards were first made available on January 12, 2015.

 Over one million IDNYC identification cardholders were registered by April 2017.
 By 2020, the number of IDNYC cardholders had increased to over 1.3 million.

 At least one honorary IDNYC identification card has been issued – to Pope Francis during his September 2015 visit to New York City.

 Poughkeepsie

 Poughkeepsie, New York issues the City of Poughkeepsie Municipal ID Card.

 Pennsylvania

 Philadelphia (2019)

 Philadelphia issues an optional identification card to city residents.
 The PHL City ID cards became available in April 2019.

 Rhode Island

 Providence (2018)

 Providence, Rhode Island issues an optional identification card to city residents.
 The IDPVD cards became available in June 2018.

+Texas

+El Paso (2023)

+In October 2023, the city council of El Paso voted to create a pilot program for an "Enhanced Library Card" for those who are unable to obtain a driver's license or state ID card.

+Other Texas cities (2022-present)

+Other Texas cities which have launched enhanced library card systems are Austin, San Antonio, Harris County, and Dallas.